botman/botman/README.md

 ## Core Concepts

-Bots built with SlackBot have a few key capabilities, which can be used to create clever, conversational applications.
+Bots built with BotMan have a few key capabilities, which can be used to create clever, conversational applications.
 These capabilities map to the way real human people talk to each other.

 Bots can [hear things](#receiving-messages), [say things and reply](#sending-messages) to what they hear.